Idiotest: Gameplay

+A type of puzzle that could found on the show.
+At first glance, the correct option looks to be to click the mug of hot chocolate or the phrase "Make hot chocolate", because the task is crossed off and hot chocolate can be seen in the image.
+In actuality, the correct answer is the to-do list, because Bob had to make the to-do list before anything else.

 The main game features two pairs of contestants answering brain-teaser questions taking the form of a visual puzzle.
 In the first round, each team faces two questions.
 Contestants can work together and must answer by touching the correct answer (or answers, depending on what the question is asking them) on the screen.
 The question is often phrased so that the contestants may be misled if they do not read it correctly (for example, "Touch the largest greenhouse" could be misread as "Touch the largest green house").
 Contestants may also be required to know a lesser-known definition of a common word (for example, "Habit", referring to a religious garment instead of a pattern of behavior).
 The contestant may also be given words that can be easily confused with others (for example, "Bass", referring to either a fish or a guitar, the correct answer being dependent on how the host pronounces the word).
 The value of these questions begins at $300, with $20 deducted for every second the team takes in answering; the money begins counting down on the "money meter" when the puzzle first appears on the screen.
 Each contestant's money meter stops counting down when an answer is chosen on the touchscreen.
 For all questions, a correct answer puts the remaining money in their team's bank, while an incorrect answer or running out of time on a question (the money meter thereby reaches zero and reads "IDIOT" in big letters) wins nothing.

 In round two, contestants, without the help of their partners, are given their own questions to answer.
 The opening value of each question is $500, decreasing by $25 each second until an answer is given.

 In the third round, one contestant from each team faces the same question simultaneously.
 This easier question starts at $1,000 and decreases by $50 per second.
 The remaining contestant from each team then faces a more difficult question, with an opening value of $2,500 decreasing by $100 per second.
 The host usually reads the question to the contestants during this round.
 After this second question, the team that has more money wins the game, keeps their bank, and plays the Smart Money round for a chance to increase their winnings to $10,000.
 In some episodes—especially (though not exclusively) those featuring celebrities playing for charity—the losing team also receives money.